The Xometry app works best with JavaScript enabled!

 HDPE is found in nearly every business in some capacity but can be found in high concentrations (along with its other PE brethren) in hospital settings thanks to its low moisture absorption, chemical resistance, recyclability, and low bacterial retention rate.
 HDPE and similar plastics are ideal materials in medical tubing, films, connectors, labware, catheters, IV bags, face masks, device housings, membranes, drug-delivery components, packaging, and much more.
 Some specialty forms of HDPE, such as ultrahigh molecular weight polyethylene (UHMWPE), are even used in orthopedic implants such as knee or hip replacements for their low friction coefficient, high wear resistance, impact strength, chemical and corrosive resistance, and biocompatibility.

-What Are the Advantages of Using High Density Polyethylene (HDPE)?
+Advantages of Using High Density Polyethylene (HDPE)

 HDPE plastic has primary benefits over other materials that give it the celebrity status it deserves.
 Below is a brief list of the advantages of HDPE: